cardano-foundation/CIPs/CIP-????/README.md

   --tx-level-spending-reference-tx-in-redeemer-file <script_redeemer> \
 ```

-Since there is no need to parse the datums attached to each UTxO, the datum flags are not needed.
+For transaction level scripts, since there is no need to parse the datums attached to each UTxO, the datum flags are not needed.
 Any datums present will still appear in the `ScriptContext` that gets passed to the plutus script.
 All UTxOs being validated by the transaction level script are assumed to be using the same redeemer which is why it is okay to place the redeemer flag at the end.

 Users **MUST** explicitly state which level to use.
 Building a transaction should fail if the level is not explicitly stated or if both levels are specified for the same UTxO.